Skip to navigation Skip to content

 • Do not suspend payments

-• See Table 3 in Change of address to an aged care home
+• For assistance in updating address, See Table 3 in Change of address to an aged care home

-• Staff at APS3 level and below are to refer the address update to Aged Care (RCA) Technical Peer Support.
-(The Resources page has a link to the Office Locator and contact details)
+• Staff at APS3 level and below are to refer the address update to Aged Care Local Peer Support

 • No: